1. General Betting Rules

 9.4 SBK reserves the right to use its judgement should an incident that falls outside of these rules occur.

-9.5.2 If a reduction factor is applied to any market in which a selection in the accumulator has been chosen from, the odds of the multiple bet will be reduced in line with this.
+9.5.2 If a reduction factor is applied to any market in which a selection in the parlay has been chosen from, the odds of the multiple bet will be reduced in line with this.

 10 Cash out rules